 $ cat /var/log/syslog

 This command will print logs from the syslog file to the screen.
-You will again observe that this command prints all the information and it is not easy to skim through.
+Again, you will observe that this command prints all the information and is not easy to skim through.
 Here again, you can use the ‘grep’ and ‘less’ filters to display the desired output as follows:

 $ cat |grep [keyword] [location]